 Consider these key factors before purchasing a CMP.

-Compliance: If a CMP fails to keep you compliant, it could leave you vulnerable to legal troubles, in some cases, having no CMP may be better.
-Look for a solution with a dedicated team focused on monitoring and adapting to changing privacy laws to ensure your practices remain up-to-date.
+Compliance: If a CMP fails to keep you compliant, it could leave you vulnerable to legal troubles.
+In some cases, having no CMP may be better than having one that creates a false sense of compliance.

-Data: Some third-party CMPs offer built-in data management tools, but these may lock you into their specific ecosystem.
-If you plan to build your own CMP, ensure you have the expertise to maximize your data’s potential and increase your CPMs.
+Data: Some CMPs offer built-in data management tools but may lock you into their ecosystem.

 Do I need a consent management platform?

 Does your business collect or process personal data?
 If yes, you need a consent management platform.
-Otherwise, it’ll be risky to manage user data preferences and build trust by respecting customer privacy.
+Otherwise, managing user data preferences and building trust becomes risky.

-While some large enterprises may opt to build and maintain an in-house CMP, this approach is often costly and resource-intensive.
-It requires dedicated engineering teams and compliance managers to continuously monitor and update the platform.
-A French company faced a lawsuit due to its unclear language, pre-ticked consent boxes, and failure to provide the necessary detailed control for users.
+While some enterprises build in-house CMPs, this approach is costly and resource-intensive.
+A French company faced a lawsuit due to unclear consent practices and insufficient user control.

 Here are our suggestions from top consent management platforms: